-Here is an overview of the forthcoming UK Private Investigators licence information
+An overview of the future UK Private Investigators licence information

 The Private Security Industry already has licensing in various sectors such as: